SWKoreaBME/deep_radiomics_osteoporosis/README.md

-# deep_radiomics_osteoporosis
+# Deep radiomics osteoporosis

+## Reference

-Deep radiomics-based approach for the diagnosis of osteoporosis using hip radiographs
+[1] Deep Radiomics-based Approach for the Diagnosis of Osteoporosiss Using Hip Radiographs, RSNA, 2020